 It is possible for RedEdge to be used as a stand-alone system, such that the camera triggers itself in Timer or Overlap mode.
 However, it is also possible to connect the camera to an autopilot such that the autopilot triggers the camera.
 This article describes how to accomplish this with a Pixhawk autopilot.
-Also refer to this tutorial in the Ardupilot Wiki.

 The integration depends on whether the RedEdge camera is powered by a common battery or a separate battery.